beejjorgensen/propaganda/04-psychology-of-pr.md

 fell coincident with a date important in the annals of the American Postal Service.
 This was then made the basis of the opening.

 When an attempt was made to show the public the beauty of the apartments, a competition was held among interior decorators for the best furnished apartment in Jackson Heights.
-An important com- mittee of judges decded.
-This competition drew the approval of well known authorities, as well as the interest of millions, who were made cognizant of it through newspaper and magazine and other pub- licity, with the effect of building up definitely the prestige of the development.
+An important committee of judges decided.
+This competition drew the approval of well known authorities, as well as the interest of millions, who were made cognizant of it through newspaper and magazine and other publicity, with the effect of building up definitely the prestige of the development.

 One of the most effective methods is the utilization of the group formation of modern society in order to spread ideas.
-An example of this is the nation- 'wide competitions for sculpture in Ivory soap, open to school children in certain age groups as well as professional sculptors.
-A sculptor of national repu- tation found Ivory soap an excellent medium for sculpture.
+An example of this is the nationwide competitions for sculpture in Ivory soap, open to school children in certain age groups as well as professional sculptors.

-57
-Propaganda
+A sculptor of national reputation found Ivory soap an excellent medium for sculpture.

 The Procter and Gamble Company offered a series of prizes for the best sculpture in white soap.
-The contest was held under the auspices of the Art
-Center in New York City, an organization of high standing in the art world.
+The contest was held under the auspices of the Art Center in New York City, an organization of high standing in the art world.

 School superintendents and teachers throughout the country were glad to encourage the movement as an educational aid for schools.
-Practice among school children as part of their art courses was stim- ulated.
-Contests were held between schools, be- tween school districts and between cities.
+Practice among school children as part of their art courses was stimulated.
+Contests were held between schools, between school districts and between cities.

-Ivory soap was adaptable for sculpturing in the homes because motkers saved the shavings and the imperfect efforts for laundry purposes.
+Ivory soap was adaptable for sculpturing in the homes because mothers saved the shavings and the imperfect efforts for laundry purposes.
 The work itself was clean.

-The best pieces are selected from the local com- petitions for entry in the national contest.
-This is held annually at an important art gallery in New
-York, whose prestige with that of the distinguished judges, establishes the contest as a serious art event.
+The best pieces are selected from the local competitions for entry in the national contest.
+This is held annually at an important art gallery in New York, whose prestige with that of the distinguished judges, establishes the contest as a serious art event.

-Ia the first of these national competitions about
-500 pieces of sculpture were entered.
+In the first of these national competitions about 500 pieces of sculpture were entered.
 In the third, 2,500.
 And in the fourth, more than 4,000.
-If the carefully selected pieces were so numerous, it is evident that a vast number were sculptured dur- ing the year, and that a much greater number must have been made for practice purposes.
-The good will was greatly enhanced by the fact that this soap had become not merely the concern of the
+If the carefully selected pieces were so numerous, it is evident that a vast number were sculptured during the year, and that a much greater number must have been made for practice purposes.
+The good will was greatly enhanced by the fact that this soap had become not merely the concern of the housewife but also a matter of personal and intimate interest to her children.

-58
-The Psychology of Public Relations

-housewife but also a matter of personal and intimate interest to her children.

 A number of familiar psychological motives were set in motion in the carrying out of this campaign.
-The esthetic, the competitive, the gregarious (much of the sculpturing was done in school groups), the snobbish (the impulse to follow the example of a recognized leader), the exhibitionist, and—Iast but by no means least—the maternal.
+The esthetic, the competitive, the gregarious (much of the sculpturing was done in school groups), the snobbish (the impulse to follow the example of a recognized leader), the exhibitionist, and—last but by no means least—the maternal.

 All these motives and group habits were put in concerted motion by the simple machinery of group leadership and authority.
 As if actuated by the pressure of a button, people began working for the client for the sake of the gratification obtained in the sculpture work itself.

-This point is most important in successful propa- ganda work.
+This point is most important in successful propaganda work.
 The leaders who lend their authority to any propaganda campaign will do so only if it can be made to touch their own interests.
-There must be a disinterested aspect of the propagandist's activi- ties. - In other words, it is one of the functions of the public relations counsel to discover at what points his client's interests coincide with those of other indi- viduals or groups.
+There must be a disinterested aspect of the propagandist's activities.
+In other words, it is one of the functions of the public relations counsel to discover at what points his client's interests coincide with those of other individuals or groups.

-In the case of the soap sculpture competition, the distinguished artists and educators who sponsored the idea were glad to lend their services and their names because the competitions really promoted an interest which they had at heart-——the cultivation of
+In the case of the soap sculpture competition, the distinguished artists and educators who sponsored the idea were glad to lend their services and their names because the competitions really promoted an interest which they had at heart—the cultivation of the esthetic impulse among the younger generation.

-59
-Propaganda

-the esthetic impulse among the younger generation.

 Such coincidence and overlapping of interests is as infinite as the interlacing of group formations themselves.
-For example, a railway wishes to de- velop its business.
+For example, a railway wishes to develop its business.
 The counsel on public relations makes a survey to discover at what points its interests coincide with those of its prospective customers.
 The company then establishes relations with chambers of commerce along its right of way and assists them in developing their communities.
 It helps them to secure new plants and industries for the town.
 It facilitates business through the dissemination of technical information.
-It is not merely a case of bestowing favors in the hope of receiving favors;
-these activities of the railroad, besides creating good will, actually promote growth on its right of way.
+It is not merely a case of bestowing favors in the hope of receiving favors; these activities of the railroad, besides creating good will, actually promote growth on its right of way.
 The interests of the railroad and the communities through which it passes mutually interact and feed one another.

 In the same way, a bank institutes an investment service for the benefit of its customers in order that the latter may have more money to deposit with the bank.
 Or a jewelry concern develops an insurance department to insure the jewels it sells, in order to make the purchaser feel greater security in buying jewels.
-Or a baking company establishes an in- formation service suggesting recipes for bread to encourage new uses for bread in the home.
+Or a baking company establishes an information service suggesting recipes for bread to encourage new uses for bread in the home.

-60
-The Psychology of Public Relations

-The ideas of the new propaganda are predicated on sound psychology based on enlightened self- interest.
+The ideas of the new propaganda are predicated on sound psychology based on enlightened self-interest.

-I have tried, in these chapters, to explain the place of propaganda in modern American life and some- thing of the methods by which it operates—to tell the why, the what, the who and the how of the invisible government which dictates our thoughts, directs our feelings and controls our actions.
-In the following chapters I shall try to show how propa- ganda functions in specific departments of group activity, to suggest some of the further ways in which it may operate.
+I have tried, in these chapters, to explain the place of propaganda in modern American life and something of the methods by which it operates—to tell the why, the what, the who and the how of the invisible government which dictates our thoughts, directs our feelings and controls our actions.
+In the following chapters I shall try to show how propaganda functions in specific departments of group activity, to suggest some of the further ways in which it may operate.